sajjadGG/book-python/basics/sequence/frozenset.rst

     * Do not support getitem
     * Do not support slice
     * Defining only with ``frozenset()`` - no short syntax
-    * Comma after last element is optional
+    * Comma after last element of a one element frozenset is optional
     * Brackets are required

 .. code-block:: python